b4fThrive/fanControl/README.md

 ## Installation

-To use fanControl the user must be in the group fan-control.
-The installation process automatically creates the group and adds the user builder to the group.
+fanControl installs with SUID root privileges for fan-control group.
+It is needed to control fan speeds on the device.
+Also if you want to use hddtemp, it must have SUID privileges.
+The installation process described bellow automatically creates the group fan-control and adds the builder user to the group, then set SUID privileges to the hddtemp executable.

 fanControl uses CMake.
 To install fanControl go to the downloaded folder and run: